 We hope you enjoy our Pilates Reformer classes here at the Studio, where you will see monumental changes for your body!

-Attending 3 classes per week will give you noticeable benefits – moving with more ease, less aches and pains, improved mood, increased circulatory system and digestion.
+Attending 2-3 classes per week will give you benefits – moving with more ease, less aches and pains, improved mood, increased circulatory system and digestion.

-The best results are gained from attending the studio 4 to 6 times a week – that’s when you’ll see big changes – toning the body, shedding calories, enhanced intestinal functionality and maintaining a natural high and balanced emotional state all week.
+The best results from exercise are gained from partaking in exercise daily or atleast about 5 -6 times per week – that’s when you’ll see big changes – toning the body, shedding calories, enhanced intestinal functionality and maintaining a natural high and balanced emotional state.

 The body thrives on diversity of movement.
-Pilates Reformer offers this, as does Japanese yoga.
-Look at our schedule and see what you can manage.
+Pilates Reformer offers this, in addition to the other classes on ourtimetable.
 If you have any requests for timetable updates, please feel free to contact the studio.